getsolus/help-center-docs/docs/user/troubleshooting/plasma.md

   rm -f plasma*
   rm -rf kde* akonadi* KDE kconf_updaterc baloo* dolphinrc drkonqirc gwenviewrc kmail2rc k*rc katemetainfos
   ```
+6. Shut down the live environment and remove the live USB drive.
-Reboot back into your regular Plasma session.
+7. Reboot back into your regular Plasma session.
 Check the application to see if it looks OK now.